 VEGETABLE WHEN to harvest HOW and how long to store NOTES Onion When tops are brown. cold and dry, 4 months Allow to dry at room temperature for 2 - 4 weeks, then store.
 Okra When pods are 2 - 3" long. cold and dry, 3 - 4 days Don't wash before storing.
 Pea When pods are plump but still tender; be careful not to tear the vine. cold and moist, I week Keep peas well picked to encourage more production.
-Pepper When fruits reach desired like cucumbers The longer they stay on the plant, the sweeter they get.
-Develop pitting when stored below 45°F. Radish Varies with variety, typically when roots are up to 1.25" in diameter.
-Remove tops, wash and dry completely before storing.
-Spinach Spinach While leaves are still small and tender.
-Leaves get bitter if allowed to grow too large.
-Summer Squash when fruit is 4 - 6" long and still tender.
-Do not store in refrigerator for more than 4 days.
-Sweet Potato Sweet Potato When leaves are yellowing, before frost.
-Cure before storage: wipe clean and leave in a warm, humid place with airflow 7 - 10 days, then store.
-When color is uniformly Tomatoes pink or red and flesh is slightly tender. like cucumbers, 5 days Loses color, firmness and flavor if stored below 40°F; do not refrigerate unless you need to store it for an e x tended time.
-Watermelon When underside turns yellow Will decay if stored below 50°F for more than a few days.
-Winter Squash and Pumpkins Most benefit from curing before storage: wipe clean and leave in a warm, humid place with airflow 7 - 10 days, then store.
+Pepper When fruits reach desired size or color. like cucumbers, 2 weeks The longer they stay on the plant, the sweeter they get.
+Develop pitting when stored below 45°F. Radish Varies with variety, typically when roots are up to 1.25" in diameter. cold and moist, I month Remove tops, wash and dry completely before storing.
+Spinach While leaves are still small and tender. cold and moist, 10 days Leaves get bitter if allowed to grow too large.
+Summer Squash When fruit is 4 - 6" long and still tender. like cucumbers, I week Do not store in refrigerator for more than 4 days.
+Sweet Potato When leaves are yellowing, before frost. cool and dry, 3 - 6 months Cure before storage: wipe clean and leave in a warm, humid place with airflow 7 - 10 days, then store.
+Tomatoes When color is uniformly pink or red and flesh is slightly tender. like cucumbers, 5 days Loses color, firmness and flavor if stored below 40°F; do not refrigerate unless you need to store it for an e x tended time.
+Watermelon When underside turns yellow or it produces a hollow sound when knocked. like cucumbers, 10 days Will decay if stored below 50°F for more than a few days.
+Winter Squash and Pumpkins When shells are hard, before frost. cool and dry, 3 - 6 months Most benefit from curing before storage: wipe clean and leave in a warm, humid place with airflow 7 - 10 days, then store.